Methods of Financial Modelling – A Brief

 Financial Models Commonly Used

 This is also known as the three-way financial model.
-There are 3 basic statements that are used for understanding a company’s financial performance and this includes:
+There are 3 basic statements that are used for understanding a company’s financial performance, and these include:

 – Income Statement